Steve Cradock: A Soundtrack to an Imaginary Movie

 Released in June 2022, Cradock began recording the first tracks in 2020 at his home studio.
 The instrumental album has jazz, folk, classical and film soundtrack influences.
 As well as contributions from Sally Cradock, the track Sarcoline features saxophone by the late Brian Travers of UB40.

 Personal life

 Cradock married Sally Edwards, a record promoter for Ocean Colour Scene, in 1996.
 The couple have two children.
+One son performed on stage during Steve Cradock's 2026 tour.